-An experienced workers’ compensation lawyer can help you evaluate whether your situation calls for a workers’ comp lawyer.
+An experienced workers’ compensation lawyer can help you evaluate whether you should hire a workers' comp lawyer in the first place.
 And if you don’t need a lawyer yet, they can guide you on how to recognize when your needs have changed.

 Some attorneys practice many areas of law while others focus on a few particular practice areas.
 In the context of workers’ comp, for instance, many law firms and lawyers handle other types of personal injury or disability cases as well as workers’ comp claims.

 An experienced workers’ comp lawyer can help guide you on how to approach conversations with a claims administrator.
 For instance, you don’t want to accidentally undermine your claim by downplaying your injuries, even if that might ordinarily be your natural impulse.